201508876PMH/IOT-Mesh-network/README.md

 <img src="https://i.imgur.com/F7nQ5GQ.png" width="350">

-_The plotting has been done possible why the use of the python library https://networkx.org/_
+_The plotting has been done possible by the use of the python library https://networkx.org/_

 ## Prereqs for running ##